CarlosWarrior/Node-Backend-Server/readme.md

  - Used as flag to determine wether to initialize the database

 ### port_app
- - Web port where the servber will listen
+ - Web port where the server will listen

 ### host
  - App host to be attached to the server